You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 The Buddhist canon is vast, with philosophical traditions and many different textual collections in different languages (such as Sanskrit, Pali, Tibetan, and Chinese).
 Buddhist schools vary in their interpretation of the paths to liberation (xmārga, "path") as well as the relative importance and "canonicity" assigned to various Buddhist texts, and their specific teachings and practices.
 Two major extant branches of Buddhism are generally recognised by scholars: Theravāda (lit.
 'School of the Elders') and Mahāyāna (lit.
 'Great Vehicle').
 The Theravada tradition emphasises the attainment of nirvāṇa (lit. 'extinguishing') as a means of transcending the individual self and ending the cycle of death and rebirth (saṃsāra), while the Mahayana tradition emphasises the Bodhisattva ideal, in which one works for the liberation of all sentient beings.
 Additionally, Vajrayāna (lit.
 'Indestructible Vehicle'), a body of teachings incorporating esoteric tantric techniques, may be viewed as a separate branch or tradition within Mahāyāna.

-The Mahāyāna branch, which includes the traditions of Tiantai, Chan, Pure Land, Zen, Nichiren and Tendai, is the largest branch of Buddhism, being predominantly practised in Nepal, Bhutan, China, Malaysia, Vietnam, Taiwan, Korea, and Japan.
+The Mahāyāna branch, which includes the traditions of Tiantai, Chan, Pure Land, Zen, Nichiren and Tendai, is the largest branch of Buddhism, being predominantly practised in Nepal, Bhutan, Malaysia, Vietnam, Taiwan, Korea, and Japan.
 The second-largest branch, Theravada, is followed mainly in Myanmar, Thailand, Laos, Cambodia, and Sri Lanka.
 Tibetan Buddhism, a form of Vajrayāna, is practised in the Himalayan states as well as in Mongolia and Russian Kalmykia and Tuva.
 Japanese Shingon also preserves the Vajrayana tradition as transmitted to China.
 Historically, until the early 2nd millennium, Buddhism was widely practised in the Indian subcontinent before declining there; it also had a foothold to some extent elsewhere in Asia, namely Afghanistan, Turkmenistan, Uzbekistan, and Tajikistan.

 | Title | Speaker | |